Adi112401/Treasure-Island-Ebook-Project/TIMainText.md

 ### Narrative Continued by the Doctor: End of the First Day's Fighting

-We made our best speed across the strip of wood that now divided us from the stockade, and at every step we took the voices of the buccaneers rang nearer.
-Soon we could hear their footfalls as they ran and the cracking of the branches as they breasted across a bit of thicket.
+<p class="first">We made our best speed across the strip of wood that now divided us from the stockade, and at every step we took the voices of the buccaneers rang nearer.
+Soon we could hear their footfalls as they ran and the cracking of the branches as they breasted across a bit of thicket.</p>

 I began to see we should have a brush for it in earnest and looked to my priming.